klezmen/datascience-coursera-jhopkins-practical-machine-learning/README.md

 modelFitrf <- train(pml.training$classe) ~ ., method = "rf", allowParallel=TRUE,data = pmltslct)
 summary(modelFitrf)
 ```
-This model gives an Accuracy of .985 which is a very good performance
+This model gives an Accuracy of .985 and an in training error 1-.985= .015. which is a very good performance.
 ```{r}
 Bootstrapped (25 reps) Confusion Matrix